-- Staff and participants should be given information on physical distancing and other requirements prior to attending.
-Staff should discourage gathering. - Signage must be posted to caution patrons about the risks of COVID-19. - Encourage participants to arrive no more than five to 10 minutes before the scheduled activity to reduce people gathering in groups. - Wherever possible, activities should be relocated to outdoor settings. - When participating in any sport or activity, contact must be avoided. - Facility ventilation systems should be operational and appropriate for the activities being practised in them. - Facilities may need to consider: - Increasing air circulation and ventilation, while preventing turbulent air flow. - Providing natural ventilation by opening windows and doors, wherever possible, to increase air flow. - Remove unnecessary common items, such as magazines, brochures, etc. - Encourage patrons to limit their time spent in the facility, as well as maintain physical distancing when returning to their vehicles or homes. - Registration processes should be completed online whenever possible; however, if in-person registration is required, physical distancing and disinfecting pens between uses is required. - Indoor play spaces are permitted; however, increased cleaning and disinfection are required.
+- Contactless fundraising activities are permitted. - Staff and participants should be given information on physical distancing and other requirements prior to attending.
+Staff should discourage gathering. - Signage must be posted to caution patrons about the risks of COVID-19. - Encourage participants to arrive no more than five to 10 minutes before the scheduled activity to reduce people gathering in groups. - Wherever possible, activities should be relocated to outdoor settings. - When participating in any indoor sport or activity, contact must be avoided. - Facility ventilation systems should be operational and appropriate for the activities being practised in them. - Facilities may need to consider: - Increasing air circulation and ventilation, while preventing turbulent air flow. - Providing natural ventilation by opening windows and doors, wherever possible, to increase air flow. - Remove unnecessary common items, such as magazines, brochures, etc. - Encourage patrons to limit their time spent in the facility, as well as maintain physical distancing when returning to their vehicles or homes. - Registration processes should be completed online whenever possible; however, if in-person registration is required, physical distancing and disinfecting pens between uses is required. - Indoor play spaces are permitted; however, increased cleaning and disinfection are required.
 Operators must put measures in place to ensure physical distancing of non-household members and provide access to handwashing facilities or hand sanitizer approved by Health Canada (DIN or NPN number).
 Encourage operators to post signage. - All food and beverage service and consumption must be separated (i.e. cordoned off) from the primary activity/games area.
-Food or drink is not permitted in the activity area. - Team celebrations, banquets, gatherings and/or awards should be done virtually whenever possible.
+Food or drink is not permitted in the activity/game area. - Team celebrations, banquets, gatherings and/or awards should be done virtually whenever possible.
 In-person events must follow the Banquet and Conference Centre Guidelines, unless being held in a restaurant or licensed establishment where the Restaurants and Licensed Establishments Guidelines apply. - Drinking fountains must be closed.
-Water bottle filling stations are acceptable if appropriately and frequently disinfected. - Contactless payment is preferred; however, cash may be accepted where necessary. - Instruction is permitted with no contact, appropriate physical distancing and mask use. - Spectator maximum capacity for the facility is 30 people as long as two metres of physical distancing can be maintained from other members of the public not included in their household group.
+Water bottle filling stations are acceptable if appropriately and frequently disinfected. - Contactless payment is preferred; however, cash may be accepted where necessary. - Instruction is permitted with no contact, appropriate physical distancing and mask use.